cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

 1. `Katana` kills Laser Trap, destroying Door
 1. Collect `Godspeed`

+### Through the Looking Glass
 1. `Godspeed` kills both Laser Traps

-### Through the Looking Glass
+Note that each `Godspeed` card has four bullets, so the player is challenged to shoot each of the three Laser Traps with accuracy, since they'll need `Godspeed` to cross the gap, later.

 1. Jump out window, `Godspeed` kills Laser Trap, killing Demon

 <figure class="align-center">